 |Energy recovery (R1)||Energy from packaging waste burnt in a municipal waste incinerator where the energy efficiency is 0.6 or above|

-You may apply for accreditation for other processes not listed above, and these will be evaluated by your environmental regulator.
+You may apply for accreditation for other processes not listed above.
+These will be evaluated by your environmental regulator.

 Receiving mixed-waste packaging

 You may apply for accreditation for mixed loads that contain packaging and non-packaging waste.
-But you must either:
+But you must do one of the following:

 - use accepted percentages for assessing the weight of packaging waste

-- or if there are no percentages specified, provide a sampling and inspection plan for your mixed-waste loads and include this in your accreditation application
+- provide a sampling and inspection plan for your mixed-waste loads and include this in your accreditation application (if there are no percentages specified)

 If accredited, you must record and keep all your sampling results.
 Your environmental regulator may also ask for samples of the waste to confirm your figures are accurate.

-You can’t issue ePRNs and ePERNs against the weight of production residues and skeletal waste.
-You can get accreditation on flake or shredded packaging plastic if your process meets all the standards set out in the Quality Protocol for non packaging plastics and terms of your accreditation.
+There are no nationally agreed protocols for plastic.
+You can get accreditation on flaking or shredding packaging plastic waste if your process meets all the standards set out in the Quality Protocol for non packaging plastics and the terms of your accreditation.

 |1 and 2 (mixed)||0.55|

-You must still keep to these percentages if you handle loads made up of 100%:
+You must still keep to these percentages if you handle loads made up of 100% of: